 It seems an obvious conclusion that to achieve a balance of accessibility with the rewards and risks of new innovations in digital currencies, CBDCs, cryptocurrencies and other stablecoins (in both decentralised and centralised forms) should be permitted to coexist using technology agnostic regulation to maximise freedoms of choice and innovation, whilst minimising incentives for (i) corruption by any centralised authorities and (ii) monetary policy manipulation.

 The Moore Global Network, including our global leaders, David Walker and Andries Verschelden from Moore Cayman and Armanino LLP respectively, can serve a wide variety of client in the digital asset space.
 We have specialist industry knowledge and experience as auditor to approximately 30 cryptocurrency investment funds and some industry leading companies.
-You are welcome to join our LinkedIn group for Cryptocurrency and Blockchain and please contact us for more information.
+You are welcome to join our LinkedIn group and please contact us for more information.

 APPENDIX – Central Bank Digital Currency projects